Female-to-Male HIV Transmission Rate: Risk, Odds, and Why It’s Usually Lower

 These are some of the strongest risk reducers:

-- Lower partner likelihood based on realistic local prevalence context
+• Lower partner likelihood based on realistic local prevalence and known testing history

-General articles cannot combine partner likelihood, treatment context, condom use, inflammation, and role into one probability for your exact encounter.
-If you want a personalised estimate plus a testing timeline with exact dates, use the risk assessment.
+General articles cannot combine partner likelihood, treatment context, condom use, inflammation, circumcision, PrEP, and exposure role into one probability for your exact encounter.
+If you want a personalised female-to-male HIV risk estimate plus a testing timeline with exact dates, use the risk assessment.
+If you want to see the logic behind the estimate, read the HIV risk calculator guide.

 Frequently asked questions